-It’s also important to note that when independent experts examine the quality standards of battery packs or their components, it can impact the industry’s acceptance of new cutting-edge battery technology.
+It’s also important to note that when independent experts examine the quality standards of battery packs or their components, it can impact the industry’s acceptance of new cutting-edge new lithium battery technology.

 Compared to traditional lead-acid batteries, which have been used in the material handling industry for decades, this new technology is cleaner, safer, more efficient and longer lasting.

 Other benefits that showcase the quality of lithium-ion batteries include:

 - Faster charging that can be done on an opportunity basis (so each battery can be used across multiple shifts)

 - Sustained power throughout discharge cycle - leading to as much as 50% energy savings when compared to a lead-acid battery